scheeloong/scheeloong.github.io/_contents/02-research.md

 * Probability of Improvement
 * Expected Improvement
 * Entropy Search
-* Thompson Sampling
+* Epsilon Greedy (include randomness in search)
-* Upper Confidence Bound
+* Upper Confidence Bound (prioritize uncertainty in searching)
-* Epsilon Greedy
+* Thompson Sampling (search based on posterior distribution)

 During the exploring phase, active learning should aim to gain as much information.
 It normally gains information at regions it is uncertain about.